-Investment Ownership by Parade Direct/Indirect Ownership b Total Ownership
+T Ownership by Parade Direct/Indirect Ownership b Total Ownership

-mvestment Shares % Shares % Shares %
+Investment Shares % Shares % Shares %

 Parade (US) 10,000 100% - - 10,000 100%

 Parade (Korea) 10,000 100% - - 10,000 100%

 Parade (SH) - 100% - - - 100%

 Parade (NJ) - 100% - - - 100%

 Pinchot 1,000 100% - - 1,000 100%

 Parade (Chongqing) - 100% - - - 100%

-Parade Technologies, Ltd. Statement of Internal Control System regard to its internal control system for the period of year 2021:
+Parade Technologies, Ltd. Statement of Internal Control System to its internal control system for the period of year 2022:

-Date: March 9, 2022
+Date: March 8, 2023

-Based on the findings of a self-assessment, Parade Technologies, Ltd. (herein below, the "Parade") states the following with of Directors and management.
+Based on the findings of a self-assessment, Parade Technologies, Ltd. (herein below, the "Parade") states the following with regard of Directors and management.
 Parade has established such a system aimed at providing reasonable assurance regarding the achievement of objectives in the following categories: (1) effectiveness and efficiency of operations (including profitability, performance, and safeguarding of asset security), (2) the reporting should compliance with related regulations and with reliability, timeliness and transparency, and (3) compliance with applicable laws and regulations.

 1. Parade is fully aware that establishing, operating, and maintaining an internal control system are the responsibility of its Board provide only reasonable assurance of accomplishing the three objectives mentioned above.
 Moreover, the effectiveness of an internal control system may be subject to changes of environment or circumstances.
-Nevertheless, the internal control system of
+Nevertheless, the internal control system of Parade contains self-monitoring mechanisms, and Parade takes corrective actions whenever a deficiency is identified.